German sea mine washes up near Bognor

 He said he had since talked to emergency teams and learned it was one of the biggest bombs the Nazis ever produced.

-The device is about 500 yards from his front door, he added.
+The device was about 500 yards from his front door, he added.

-Mr Austin said he was not worried about an explosion, because he believed most of the impact would be taken by Elmer's sea defences.

-He said he was also struck by how it would have been used in the war, and added: "If that went up, and it's full of TNT, it would have taken a lot of people with it."
+Mr Austin said he was struck by how the bomb would have been used in the war, adding: "If that went up, and it's full of TNT, it would have taken a lot of people with it."

-Residents have been told to keep their windows open as a precautionary measure in case of an explosion, police said.

-Just the noise from a blast can break windows, but allowing air to flow through can prevent glass shattering, officers explained.

-Ch Supt Jane Derrick said the force was talking to military ordnance teams and following their advice about safe areas.
+Ch Supt Jane Derrick said the force had followed advice from military ordnance teams about safe areas.

-She said: "The situation is being kept under careful review and further action to ensure the public remain safe will be taken if necessary."

-Other members of the public are being asked to avoid the Elmer Beach area, whether for using the beach, swimming or sailing.
+Other members of the public were earlier asked to avoid the Elmer Beach area, whether for using the beach, swimming or sailing.

-Coastguard teams from Littlehampton and Selsey have set up a cordon around the area.

-A statement said: "HM Coastguard are broadcasting to vessels in the area to avoid the immediate vicinity of Elmer Beach while the operation to dispose of the sea mine continues.